A self-compassionate way to do what nobody likes to do

 Timing and location are important.
 Imagine you are the one receiving the bad news.
 Would you carry on working normally after it?
 Would you feel less stressed if it is communicated in front of everyone?

-Deliver the news in a clear and direct manner, without being insensitive or overly emotional.
+Deliver the news clearly and directly, without being insensitive or overly emotional.
 Avoid sugarcoating the message or providing false hope, as this can cause further confusion and disappointment.

 We know you may feel nervous and accidentally make a joke or say something sarcastic.
 That’s why it is important to prepare ahead and, if needed, practice the message a couple of minutes before the meeting.